 Where we stay

-We can enquire about private rooms at 4 of the 5 huts; there is no extra charge if we are successful in securing them and we'll confirm your room types when sending your schedule.
-Please note that the Bayreuther Hütte offers dormitory accommodation only.
+We can enquire about private rooms at 3 of the 4 huts; there is no extra charge if we are successful in securing them and we'll confirm your room types when sending your schedule.
+Please note that the Anhalter Hütte don't specify room types in advance, so we can't know in advance if the rooms will be private or not.
+The huts are of high quality with welcoming hosts and hearty food.

 Comfy